Fibromyalgia and Sex: Part 2: Turning the Pain into Pleasure

 Be Patient

-It has been said time after time throughout this article, but it’s essential to this entire learning process.
+It has been said repeatedly throughout this article, but it is essential to this learning process.
 Patience, patience, patience, and more patience.
 Improving your sex life is not going to happen overnight and sex will not likely be instantly pleasurable after one time of trying something new.
 It may take many trials and errors, but you will succeed if you keep your patience and determination focused on the end goal – a pleasure for you and your partner.

 Soak Before Showtime